 - There is an outlet mall located very close to the hotel.
-There are restaurants including fast food chains in the mall, which are open on Sundays as well.
-As hotel guests, you receive 10% discount at the outlet mall.
+There are restaurants including fast-food chains in the mall, which are open on Sundays as well.
+As hotel guests, you receive a 10% discount at the outlet mall.

 - Book your hotel stay here

 - H+ Hotel Salzburg – Rated as the #1 hotel in Salzburg.

 - H+ Hotel is a 4-star hotel in Salzburg – one of the best Salzburg Hotels